Skip to main content

 The Application of HIPAA in Complex Program Architectures

-§ 164.504(f) permits a group to disclose PHI to the plan sponsor (the employer) for plan administration functions, but only if the plan sponsor agrees to implement specific safeguards to protect the information and not use it for employment-related purposes.
+§ 164.504(f) permits a group health plan to disclose PHI to the plan sponsor (the employer) for plan administration functions, but only if the plan sponsor agrees to implement specific safeguards to protect the information and not use it for employment-related purposes.
 This creates a legal “firewall” between the two entities.

 The following table details the flow and protection of data in different wellness program models, illustrating the critical role of the group health plan as the HIPAA-covered entity.